The content of these types of safeguarding training will depend upon the specialism of the role concerned.

 What this training should include

 This safeguarding training should address the specific needs of the roles concerned.
-Delivery should include a face-to-face element.
+Delivery should include an interactive element.

 Who provides training

-National governing bodies (NGBs) of sport may have their own training for this level.
+National governing bodies (NGBs) of sport may have their own training at club level.
 There are also a number of local authority courses available, among others.